Regulations and Enforcement

 View the Summary of Current Parking and Traffic Regulations, available here in PDF form.

 The Boston College properties are private and the University reserves the right to control access at all times.
 To protect the University community and to provide optimal use of parking resources for community members, campus access is controlled via parking by permit only.
 Parking at Boston College is a privilege and regulations are strictly enforced.
-The University reserves the right to change access and parking regulations based upon major events of the University.
+The University reserves the right to change access and parking regulations based upon major University events.

 Regulations, rules, policy recommendations, permissions, and procedures concerning parking at Boston College are managed by the Department of Transportation and Parking, under the direction of the Office of Auxiliary Services.